techiescamp/linux-foundation-coupon/README.md

 ## [UpTo 47% OFF] Linux Foundation Haloween Sale (Two Days Only)

-As part of haloween sale, get up to 47% discount on all the linux foundation certifications, IT Professional Programs, e-learning Courses andInstructor-led Courses
+As part of Haloween sale, get up to 47% discount on all the linux foundation certifications, IT Professional Programs, e-learning Courses andInstructor-led Courses

 For individual certifications, get flat 40% using the following coupon.